probe-rs/webpage/content/guide/1_tools/cargo-embed.md

 must be the same for the up and down channels.
 This is the default rttui behavior and can be configured.
 RTT itself can handle any up/down numbers combination.<br>
 <br>
-Now you should be able to debug conveninently.
+Now you should be able to debug conveniently.
 Happy coding!